ZafarMaksudov/Wall-Plus/README.md

-# Wall+
+# Wall Bucket
-Wall+ is a Simple Wallpaper Downloading App for Android that provide you with the best Android wallpapers available for your **Device Resolution!**
+Wall Bucket is a Simple Wallpaper Downloading App for Android that provide you with the best Android wallpapers available for your **Device Resolution!**

 # ScreenShots of App